deekay-e/gixtr-back/README.md

-# Gen-eSys
+# Gixtr
-## Unleash the power to build effective systems
+## Connect and gist with those you love and care about